MichaelCurrin/dev-cheatsheets/cheatsheets/artificial-intelligence/feature-comparison.md

 - The model used by Microsoft Copilot is built on GPT-4, according to the [Microsoft Copilot](https://en.wikipedia.org/wiki/Microsoft_Copilot) Wikipedia page.
 - ChatGPT seems to be the only one with a **desktop app**.
 See [Download](https://openai.com/chatgpt/download/) page.
-- Claude lacks speech recognition for the web app but the mobile app allows you to record a clip of text and send it.
+- Claude lacks speech recognition for the web app, but the mobile app allows you to record a clip of text and send it.
-- Microsoft Copilot should not be confused with Microsoft 365 Copilot or GitHub Copilot or the VS Code Copilot Extension.
+- Microsoft Copilot should not be confused with Microsoft 365 Copilot (formerly office) or GitHub Copilot or the VS Code Copilot Extension.

 ## Free tier limitations